 A standard cost system is used to account for inputs to inventory.
-Management conducts regular analysis to actualise the cost of inventory, and to determine whether adjustment to the carrying amount is required to reflect net realisable value, if that is lower than cost.
+Management conducts regular analysis to determine the cost of inventory, and whether adjustment to the carrying amount is required to reflect net realisable value, if that is lower than cost.
+Inventory is the most significant of the Group's assets, and accordingly we considered it a Key Audit Matter.